Life's too short

 Anna Black interviewing client, Ellie, about her Career Counselling experience

-If you want to get clear on you path like Ellie, click the button and let me show you how
+If you want to achieve this for yourself and get clear on your career path, click the button to find out how

 "My career counselling experience with Anna resulted in razor-sharp clarity on how to proceed"